 Properly aligned eyes are prerequisites for healthy binocular vision.
-If the two eyes are not properly aligned which most often occur as a form of strabismus, a person can experience bothersome diplopia.
-In adults, in whom vision is already fully developed, diplopia oftentimes become a very disturbing symptom.
-Children on the other hand, especially the younger ones, are less likely to experience bothersome double vision even if their two eyes are not properly aligned.
-Since their vision is not fully developed as of yet, their brain is much more likely to shut down the image coming from the deviating eye and hence suppress the bothersome symptom of diplopia.
+If the two eyes are not properly aligned, which most often occurs as a form of strabismus, a person can experience bothersome diplopia.
+In adults, in whom vision is already fully developed, diplopia oftentimes becomes a very disturbing symptom.
+Children, on the other hand, especially younger ones, are less likely to experience bothersome double vision even if their two eyes are not properly aligned.
+Since their vision is not fully developed yet, their brain is much more likely to shut down the image coming from the deviating eye and hence suppress the bothersome symptom of diplopia.

 Many underlying conditions can cause double vision